qw245roar/stanford-faq/README.md

 #### Restarting my Notebook server

-In order to get the latest version of the SDK, you need to restart your Notebook server.
-Your files will be saved.
+In some case the version of the ROAR SDK will be updated by the JupyterHub admins.
+If you need to pick such updated version, simply restart your notebook session.
+Any saved files in your `HOME` directory will be still available in the new session.
+The steps are:

-Go to the menu: **File.
-Hub Control Server** and click on **Stop my server** then restart it.
+* Go to "File" menu -> "Hub Control Server".
+* Click "Stop my service" **two** times.
+* Click "Start My Server" and in few seconds your new session will be ready,

 ## FAQ and Troubleshooting
 [FAQs](FAQ.md)